phuse-org/toxSummary/README.md

     save_file_path = NULL
 )
 ```
  This will open toxSummary app.
+The default/example database
- The default/example database (in "test_data/test_db.db" directory) only contain few studies.
+(in "test_data/test_db.db" directory) only contain few studies.
+To connect your
- To connect your database
+database provide files directory.

  ```
  pkgload::load_all(".")
  toxSummary::toxSummary_app(